SoNotWildTurtle/ReAI/README.md

 3. Windows service features require Windows 10 or later.
 4. Alternatively on Codex or other Linux environments run `scripts/codex_setup.sh` to install PowerShell and project dependencies.
 5. On Windows you may run `scripts/setup.ps1` directly to install required PowerShell modules and create runtime directories.
+6. On first launch the `EnvironmentSetup` module verifies your PowerShell version, installs missing modules and prompts for tokens.
+Progress is shown with bordered info boxes.
-6. Set an `OPENAI_API_KEY` environment variable with your OpenAI key or run `./ReAI.ps1 -ConfigureTokens` to enter it interactively.
+7. Set an `OPENAI_API_KEY` environment variable with your OpenAI key or run `./ReAI.ps1 -ConfigureTokens` to enter it interactively.
-7. Optionally set `REAI_ENC_KEY` with a Base64 AES key for file encryption.
+8. Optionally set `REAI_ENC_KEY` with a Base64 AES key for file encryption.
 If not set, the first run generates a key, saves it to `enc_key.txt`, and sets the environment variable automatically.
-8. Optionally set `OPENAI_MAX_RPM` to your OpenAI account's request-per-minute limit.
+9. Optionally set `OPENAI_MAX_RPM` to your OpenAI account's request-per-minute limit.
 The script waits `240 / OPENAI_MAX_RPM` seconds between calls (or 60 seconds for `gpt-4o`).
 You can override the interval directly using `OPENAI_RATE_LIMIT`.
-9. Execute `./ReAI.ps1 -InstallService` to install the Windows service (Windows 10+ only).
+10. Execute `./ReAI.ps1 -InstallService` to install the Windows service (Windows 10+ only).
    The service starts `ReAI.ps1` with no arguments so the interactive menu appears in its terminal window.
 On non-Windows systems use the script directly instead of the service.

 ## Runtime Controls